OSVTAC/project-recommendations/pages/decisions.md

 stored electronic CVRs and end of day totals available.

 Machines used by all non-mail voters Cons:
-* Requires more equipment, with increased cost, complexity, and the possibility of something going wrong.
+* Requires more equipment and more software, with increased cost, complexity, attack surface, and the possibility of something going wrong.
 May require backup power.
 * More possible problems with paper jams and printer malfunction.
+* It is difficult for voters to remember and verify all of their selections accurately when there are many contests on the ballot; in the November 2016 election, there were 52 contests.
-* Voters need to be occupying a machine while voting.
+* Voters need to be occupying a machine while voting, unless a vote-at-home app is used.
 * Mail ballot processing is still a separate sizable operation.

 _[Question & answer edited: April 12, 2018 meeting.]_